hello, Janika_

 Imagine a coding partner who:

-• → Runs commands for you
+• → Runs the commands so you don’t have to

 • → Never gets tired or annoyed